 - Spouses and domestic partners. - Dependent children 19 to 26; when your child turns 19, they no longer qualify for pediatric benefits on this plan.
-They can stay on this plan as your dependent up until age 26 with adult benefits. - Anyone you include on your federal income tax return (even if they do not live with you).
+They can stay on this plan as your dependent through the end of the year they turn 26 with adult benefits. - Anyone you include on your federal income tax return (even if they do not live with you).

-> Children
+Children